lucsorel/technical-documentation/Docker.md

 ## Tuning
 I followed this
-[How do I change the Docker image installation directory?](https://forums.docker.com/t/how-do-i-change-the-docker-image-installation-directory/1169) blog post to "change Docker's storage base directory (where container and images go)".
+[How do I change the Docker image installation directory?](https://forums.docker.com/t/how-do-i-change-the-docker-image-installation-directory/1169) blog post to "change Docker's storage base directory (where containers and images go)".
 The `-g` option in `/etc/default/docker` did not work but the symbolinc link did:
 ```bash
 # stops docker
 sudo service docker stop